 Course Structure : Traditional vs. Integrated

 Choosing the right medical degree course is a very important part of deciding where to study medicine.
 You need to pick a course that lends itself to your learning style, and it is something many students don’t consider properly when applying to medical school.
-That’s why we have put together the Medic Mind University Comparison Guide [link this], to help guide you in making informed decisions.
+That’s why we have put together the Medic Mind University Comparison Guide, to help guide you in making informed decisions.

 As with any style of course there are advantages and disadvantages to each, below we discuss what each course style actually means your teaching will be like, and have created a comparison table to help you decide which teaching style is better suited to you!